mabel-dev/opteryx.dev/docs/get-started/python-client.md

 ## Short Form API

-Opteryx also provides a simplified, short-form API that assumes default values for creating the Connection and Cursor objects.
+Opteryx also provides a simplified, short-form, API that assumes default values for creating the Connection and Cursor objects.

 ### Usage